mavyfaby/simple-calculator/README.md

 ## Note

 This app was entirely developed by me, and it includes the following features:
-* Getting left and right operand of the highest operator precedence
+* Getting left and right operand of the highest operator precedence of the expression
 * Conversion between **Binary** to **Decimal** and vice versa

 ## Author